 Miatta leads NEF’s work on important topics such as a proposed ‘Green New Deal’ – a huge restructuring of energy, employment and economy designed to enable a sustainable future.
 Similarly, NEF’s advocacy for a shorter working week shows how a vision for a fairer world of work is backed up with research and insight – and argued with conviction.

 Rather than cautious iterative evolution, Miatta is an advocate for major innovations that will establish the new rules for a sustainable economy.
 She has worked at senior levels in government and in NGOs, generating new ideas on how to reshape our economy for everyone’s benefit.
-At Meaning, we know she will challenge us to think big.
+At Meaning, we know she challenged us to think big.
 Major problems require bold solutions.

 Connect with Miatta